 Nebulizer Treatments – Inhalation therapy with medicine to be administered directly to the lungs.
 Commonly used for treatment of COPD, (Chronic Obstructive Pulmonary Disease); asthma; cystic fibrosis; and other respiratory diseases.

 PFT’s (Pulmonary Function Testing) – Test to evaluate how well your lungs can work.
 The tests can diagnose lung diseases, measure to the severity of lung functions and problems.
-Also can check to see how well treatment for lung disease is working.
+Also can check to see how well treatment for lung disease is working and if you qualify for pulmonary rehabilitation which is also offered at Mason District Hospital.

 EKGs (Electrocardiogram) – An electrical tracing to the heart.
 It helps the physician to measure and diagnose abnormal rhythms of the heart.